 To get to Amok from Toyapakeh you will take the first intersection to the right, towards Crystal Bay and Gamat Bay.

-Arrived at a fork you will take the little path to the right which indicates Amok sunset.
+Arrived at a fork, you will take the little path to the right, indicating Amok sunset.
 You will then continue this path till the end.
-About halfway the path is no longer paved.
-There are regular signs to confirm that, yes, you are on the right road !
+About halfway the course is no longer paved.
+There are regular signs to confirm that, yes, you are on the right road!